 Since the COVID-19 pandemic began, members of our WhatsApp community have regularly voiced concerns of getting evicted for not being able to pay rent due to unemployment.
 They sent us questions about their housing rights during this crisis and what the City government has done to protect renters.
-We posed these questions to Cea Weaver, coordinator of the campaign ‘Housing Justice for All’ (HJA) and ‘Association for ‘Neighborhood & Housing Development’ (ANHD) .
+We posed these questions to ‘Housing Justice for All’ (HJA) and ‘Association for ‘Neighborhood & Housing Development’ (ANHD) .
 Here are their responses:

-You are not alone.
+(HJA) You are not alone.
 Millions of people can’t pay rent right now.
 The moratorium buys you time because the landlord can’t sue you or evict you.
 It doesn’t mean you won’t be obligated to pay rent later, but you don’t have to worry about court or an eviction right now, if you can prove you have been impacted by coronavirus.

-3. Does this mean that I no longer have to pay April?
+6. Does this mean that I no longer have to pay April, May or June?